 Terraform Cloud retains the current and all historical state versions for each workspace.
 Depending on the resources that are used in your Terraform configuration, these state versions may contain sensitive data such as database passwords, resource IDs, etc.

 Members of the owners team have administrator-level privileges within an organization.
-Members of this team will have access to all workspaces and all settings within the organization.
+Members of this team will have access to workspaces, projects, and settings within the organization.
 This role is intended for users who will perform administrative tasks in your organization.

 Teams let you group users within an organization.
 You can grant teams read, plan, write, admin, or a customized set of permissions, each of which allow them to perform various functions within the workspace.
-You can also grant teams read or admin permission for a project, which apply to any workspaces in that project.
+You can also grant teams read, write, maintain, admin, or a customized set of permissions for a project, which grants specific permissions to any workspaces in that project.
 At a higher level, you can use organization-level privileges, which apply to projects and workspaces across the organization.

 Terraform Cloud executes Terraform configuration from connected VCS repositories.
 Depending on the configuration, Terraform Cloud may automatically trigger Terraform operations when the connected repositories receive new contributions.

-Note: This diagram displays a useful subset of TFC’s authorization model, but is not comprehensive.
+Note: This diagram displays a useful subset of Terraform Cloud's authorization model, but is not comprehensive.
 Some details were omitted for the sake of clarity.
 More information is available in our Permissions documentation.